nenalukic/air-quality-project/README.md

 Create your visualizations and share.

+## Facts about Pollen

+A pollen count is the measurement of the number of grains of pollen in a cubic meter of air.
+High pollen counts can sometimes lead to increased rates of allergic reactions for those with allergic disorders.

+Pollen, a fine to coarse powdery substance, is created by certain plants as part of their reproduction process.
+It can appear from trees in the spring, grasses in the summer, and weeds in the fall.
+Interestingly, pollen from flowers doesn’t usually contribute to nasal allergy symptoms.

 As a general observation, most aeropalynology studies indicate that temperature and wind have a positive correlation with airborne pollen concentrations, while rainfall and humidity are negatively correlated.

+## Air quality and pollen.

+Urban areas tend to have lower pollen counts than the countryside, but pollen can combine with air pollution in the city center and bring on hay fever symptoms.
+It’s not just in the summer months either; it can peak as early as April and May.